In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 Ellison has also completed a master’s degree from the American Band College of Sam Houston State University and studied Music Education at the University of Minnesota.
 He performs as a trumpet player in Encore Wind Ensemble.
 He has served as a trumpet section coach for Minnesota All-State Bands.

-Ellison lives in Minneapolis with his wife, Melissa Morey, MYS Operations Manager and professional horn player and teacher.
+Ellison lives in Minneapolis with his wife, Melissa Morey, MYS Operations Manager.

 AARON ISAKSON